Females across Australia rejoiced when the cervical screening test replaced the 2-yearly Pap smear in late 2017.

-For people with normal results, they only need to have the cervical screening test every 5 years — and it's more effective than the Pap smear in preventing cervical cancers.
-You should (and are eligible to) get a cervical screening test if you’re aged between 25 and 74, you have a cervix and have ever been sexually active (even if you’re no longer sexually active).
+You should (and are eligible to) get a cervical screening test if you’re aged between 25 and 74, you have a cervix and you have ever been sexually active (even if you’re no longer sexually active).

 Now, a self-collection method, added to the National Cervical Screening Program Guidelines, is making the cervical screening test even easier for people.

 Although you can still choose to have your cervical screening test performed by a healthcare professional, you can also choose to collect the sample yourself.
-As of 1 July 2022, this self-collection option became available for all people eligible for the test.
+As of 1 July 2022, this self-collection option became available for all those eligible for the test.

 The test is simple, quick and safe, and is as accurate as a test performed by the doctor or a trained nurse.
 It’s also free under Medicare.